IntermediaDesigns/100-days-of-mobile-development/README.md

 ## Capstone

 The capstone project options have also been expanded with more detailed features for each option, including productivity suites, e-commerce applications, social platforms, location-based services, and health & wellness apps.

+### See details of each phase on the readme.md in the 100 Days folder.